Montenegro in the Junior Eurovision Song Contest: History

 On 1 July 2015, the Montenegrin national broadcaster RTCG announced that Jana Mirković had been internally selected to represent Montenegro in the Junior Eurovision Song Contest 2015, performing the song "Oluja".
 For the performance at the contest, Jana Mirković and her four dancers were dressed in costumes: a green dress and dark blue jacket for the Montenegrin representative, and entirely dark blue dresses for the backing dancers.
 The backdrop began with clouds and rain and transitioned into a colorful city night-scene as the performance progressed.
 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Montenegro had placed 14th with the public televote and 12th with the jury vote.
 In the public vote, Montenegro scored 23 points, while with the jury vote, the entry scored 21 points.
 The nation withdrew from the contest in 2016.

 In January 2024, RTCG announced that it intended to broadcast the Junior Eurovision Song Contest 2024, however, no statement on participation was mentioned.
 However, Montenegro was not on the final list of participants published by the EBU on the 3 September 2024.
 RTCG ultimately also opted not to broadcast the 2024 contest.

-In June 2025, RTCG announced Montenegro's participation in that year's contest in Tbilisi, stating that their return represents a new opportunity to affirm young talents and promote Montenegrin music on the international stage.
+In June 2025, RTCG announced Montenegro's participation in the 2025 contest in Tbilisi, stating that their return represents a new opportunity to affirm young talents and promote Montenegrin music on the international stage.
+Asja Džogović was internally selected by RTCG to represent the country with "I tužna i srećna priča", which ultimately placed seventeenth in a field of eighteen.
+This marked Montenegro's lowest placing in the contest to date.
+RTCG will continue its presence in the contest as it announced to be a participant for the contest on 24 July 2026.